Luk446/Stat_project_2450027/README.md

 Python and Solidworks statistical analysis for university year 3 RnD module project.
 The aim of this project is to perform multiple statistical analysis on a medical prosthetic.

-The project is in 2 parts.
-The majority being solidworks stat analysis, with the rest being SolidWorks 3D modelling material analysis
-Each part has its own readme file with more explanation.
+The project is spli into two parts
+- Python data analysis using info derived from the paper
+- Solidworks 3d modelling
+    - We use some python in this section too, utilising the visualisation power of python to describe material analysis

 The chosen paper can be found at [https://journals.lww.com/spinejournal/FullText/2005/09011/The_Treatment_of_Spine_and_Chest_Wall_Deformities.11.aspx]